Skip to main content

 The Prospecting Assistant will ask a few follow-up questions to better understand your program, impact and location.
 The Assistant will then formulate a fundraising summary using your responses and add the project location(s),

-Step 4: Generate match criteria
+Step 4: Select match criteria

 Once the 'Summary & location' section is finished, you'll be asked questions about funding use, applicant organization type, religious affiliation, funder types and grant size.

-Step 5: Review and create matches
+Step 5: Review criteria & create matches

 When finished, review the criteria and fundraising summary.
 To make changes, type a message to the Prospecting Assistant with what you want to change.
 When you're ready, confirm your project setup by selecting Create my matches.